JacksonStrauss/WashU-FormulaSAE-2022--2023-Documentation/Plastic Tank with Custom O-Ring/README.md

 * It's best to keep the fuel tank as far away as possible from the exhaust because using colder fuel runs the engine more efficiently. [(1)](https://www.racecar-engineering.com/articles/f1/technology-explained-f1-fuel-systems/)
 * The fuel tank must have room for the Holley Hydramat at the bottom.

 With all of that in mind, below are a few screenshots of the fuel tank design in SolidWorks.
 The overall shape is pretty simple, with a flat 3" by 15" base for the [Holley Hydramat](https://www.holley.com/products/fuel_systems/hydramat/).
+(The Holley Hydramat basically acts as a sponge that absorbs fuel in the tank and thus ensures a constant pump/flow rate of fuel even while some of the fuel might be sloshing in the tank.)

 <p align="left">
   <img src="./Media/PrintedIsometric.png" alt="3D Printed Fuel Tank" width="500">